telavivmakers/geek_code/README.md

 a+++	=	50-59
 a++	=	40-49
 a+	=	30-39
-a	=	25-29
+a_	=	25-29
 a-	=	20-24
 a--	=	15-19
 a---	=	10-14
 a----	=	9 and under (Geek in training?) a?	=	immortal
 !a	=	it's none of your business how old I am
-In addition, if you wish to give your exact age, you can place the number after the 'a' identifier.
+To share your exact age, place the number after 'a'.
 For example: a42
 ```
 ### b – beardliness/facial hair
 As facial hair plays some sort of role in geek space, serving as an expression of style, countercultural proclivities, etc. etc. and [unix beards](http://www.usenix.org.uk/content/unix_beards.html) being a thing we give it a category here despite its irrelevance to some fraction of the population.

+The hair code is divided into 5 parts, delimited by a colon.
+The parts are (head:beard:brows:mustache:sideburns)

 ```
-b 	=	beard
-bm 	=	mustache
-bs 	=	sideburns
++++	=	Some people look at me and think I'm Sasquatch I have so much hair ++		=	Amazing hair growth!
++		=	Some hair growth
-bb 	=	bushy eyebrows
+		=	Average
+-		=	Less than normal, partially shaved
+--		=	Bald / Shaved
+---	=	Alopecia / Unable to grow hair there
 ```

-Thus b++/bm++ means impressive beard with equally consequential mustachio.
-Leave blank for no facial hair.
+Thus b_:++:+:++:_ means that geek has an average head of hair, with an impressive beard, thick brows, an equally impressive mustachio, and ordinary sideburns.

 ### c – Clothing
 ```